Swisstransplant/EXAM/README.md

 ## References
 Schwab S, Steck H, Binet I, Elmer A, Ender W, Franscini N, Haidar F, Kuhn C, Sidler D, Storni F, Krügel N, Immer F. EXAM: Ex-vivo allograft monitoring dashboard for the analysis of hypothermic machine perfusion data in deceased-donor kidney transplantation. *PLOS Digit Health*.
 2024;3(12):e0000691. [doi:10.1371/journal.pdig.0000691](http://dx.doi.org/10.1371/journal.pdig.0000691)

-## Terms of use

-Copyright 2023, Swisstransplant

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

-Please let Swisstransplant know if you want to contribute to the project.
-Also, let Swisstransplant know if you are a transplant organization or hospital and would like to use EXAM for quality control.
-The contact person is Simon Schwab <simon.schwab@swisstransplant.org>.